fortran-lang/fpm/README.md

 #### Homebrew

 The Fortran Package Manager (fpm) is available for the [Homebrew](https://brew.sh/) package manager via an additional tap.
-To install fpm via Homebrew, include the new tap and install using
+To install fpm via brew, include the new tap and install using

 ```
 brew tap fortran-lang/fortran